GanciclovirOther Names: Cytovene IV, ganciclovir sodium Drug Class: Opportunistic Infections and Coinfections

 What is ganciclovir?

-CMV diseases, including that affecting the eye (CMV retinitis), are opportunistic infections.
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+CMV diseases, including CMV retinitis, are opportunistic infections.
+An What is an Opportunistic Infection? fact sheet.is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+To learn more about opportunistic infections, read the AIDSinfo

 Ganciclovir can also be used “off-label” to prevent and treat other opportunistic infections of HIV infection.
 “Off-label” use refers to use of an FDA-approved medicine in a manner different from that described on the medicine label.
 Good medical practice and the best interests of a patient sometimes require that a medicine be used “off-label.”